New Orleans Saints vs. Carolina Panthers NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Panthers stats and trends

-- This year, the Panthers are winless against the spread when entering a game as an underdog of 7.5 points or more.
+- This season, the Panthers are winless ATS when entering a game as an underdog of 7.5 points or more.

-- Carolina has gone over the point total in 46.7% of its opportunities this season (seven times over 15 games with a set point total).
+- Carolina's games this season have hit the over on seven of 15 set point totals (46.7%).

-- The Panthers rack up 18.5 points per game, comparable to the 20.4 the Saints allow.
+- The Panthers score 18.5 points per game, comparable to the 20.3 the Saints give up.

-- Carolina is 3-4 against the spread and 3-4 overall when the team scores more than 20.4 points.
+- Carolina is 3-4 against the spread and 3-4 overall in games when it scores more than 20.3 points.

-- When Carolina piles up more than 336.9 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Carolina piles up over 331.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Panthers have turned the ball over 25 times this season, six more turnovers than the Saints have forced (19).
+- The Panthers have turned the ball over 25 times this season, five more turnovers than the Saints have forced (20).

 Home and road insights

-- At home this season, New Orleans has two wins against the spread and is 2-4 overall.
+- New Orleans has two wins against the spread, and is 2-5 overall, at home this year.

-- This season, in six games at home, New Orleans has gone over the total three times.
+- This season, in seven games at home, New Orleans has gone over the total three times.

-- In away games, Carolina is 3-4 overall and 3-4 against the spread.
+- Carolina is 3-4 overall, and 3-4 against the spread, away from home.

 - The Panthers are unbeaten ATS (1-0) away from home as 7.5-point underdogs or more.

-- In seven road games this season, Carolina has gone over the total four times.
+- This season, in seven road games, Carolina has gone over the total four times.

 - The average point total in Panthers away games this season is 44.4 points, 6.4 more than this outing's over/under (38).